The Dignity Of Johns

 “Who commissioned this Welcome Mat?
 Do you have anything to drink?”

-Jack grabs Abby’s arm.
+Jack pushes Abby off the canvas.
 Abby shows some teeth but does not bite.
-They end up grappling on the canvas, tracking paint, shoe scuffs and bare feet smears all over the surface.
+They end up grappling on and off the canvas, tracking paint, shoe scuffs and bare feet smear the floor and mark up the canvas.
 Abby has strong legs and quick hands.
 Jack grabs her arm and holds her from behind.
 Before anyone gets hurt they relax.
-Abby leans her head back on Jack’s shoulder.
-“How did I do, was it good for you?”
+Abby turns around and leans her head back onto Jack’s shoulder.
+“How did I do?
+Was it good for you?”

 Jack drops his arms and does not answer.
 Abby pushes away.
 She runs to the back of the bungalow, the door slams, she’s gone.
 Jack starts to follow her painted footsteps but stops.
 A red spot, an area around one of the hearts on the embattled canvas catches his eye.
 Jack grabs a brush, some sandpaper and a palette knife.
 He scrapes and sands, excavating the painting.
 Jack daubs and applies the pooling paint from the floor and begins to redefine the hearts on the canvas, revealing the House once more, in a different way.